 - There are plenty of D major chords.

 The chords used are mostly implied rather than stated in full (apart from the last two).
 That's because there are only two parts: melody and bass.
 The chords are formed by the bass note and melody notes throughout each bar.
 They're exactly the chords you'd expect in the key of D major, namely, the tonic or 'home' chord, D major (notes D, F# A) and the dominant (heading home) chord A major (A, C#, E) often extended to A7 (A, C#, E, G).
 There's also a brief appearance of E7 (E, G,# B, D) in bar 7 leading into bar 8 where the G# leans into the A major chord that ends the phrase.

-The music featured in this Hub is composed by Mauro Giuliani (1781-1829) and is in the Public Domain.
+The music featured in this article is composed by Mauro Giuliani (1781–1829) and is in the public domain.